WARNING: Deprecated in 7.15.0.

 get-data-frame-analytics looks like:

-GetDataFrameAnalyticsResponse contains the requested data frame analytics configs.
+GetDataFrameAnalyticsResponse contains the requested data frame analytics jobs.

 List<DataFrameAnalyticsConfig> configs = response.getAnalytics();